lpereira/hardinfo/README.md

 Status
 ------

-Capabilities: Hardinfo currently decteds software and detected hardware by the OS, mostly almost all.
+Capabilities: HardInfo currently detects most software and hardware detected by the OS.
-Features: the remote sync was disable due server was lost
+Features: The remote sync was disabled due to server loss.
-Development: currently are made by contribution, a stable and fixed/dedicated maintainer are required.
+Development: Currently done by contributors, a new dedicated maintainer is needed.

 DEPENDENCIES
 ------------